Helicobacter pylori: CagA

 CagA (cytotoxin-associated antigen A) is a major virulence factor for H. pylori, an oncoprotein that is encoded by the cagA gene.
 Bacterial strains with the cagA gene are associated with the ability to cause ulcers, MALT lymphomas, and gastric cancer.
 The cagA gene codes for a relatively long (1186-amino acid) protein.
 The cag pathogenicity island (PAI) has about 30 genes, part of which code for a complex type IV secretion system (T4SS or TFSS).
 The low GC-content of the cag PAI relative to the rest of the Helicobacter genome suggests the island was acquired by horizontal transfer from another bacterial species.
-The serine protease HtrA also plays a major role in the pathogenesis of H. pylori.
-The HtrA protein enables the bacterium to transmigrate across the host cells' epithelium, and is also needed for the translocation of CagA.
+HtrA also plays a major role in the pathogenesis of H. pylori.
+The HtrA protein enables the bacterium to transmigrate across the host cells' epithelium and is also needed for the translocation of CagA.

 The virulence of H. pylori may be increased by genes of the cag pathogenicity island; about 50–70% of H. pylori strains in Western countries carry it.
 Western people infected with strains carrying the cag PAI have a stronger inflammatory response in the stomach and are at a greater risk of developing peptic ulcers or stomach cancer than those infected with strains lacking the island.
 Following attachment of H. pylori to stomach epithelial cells, the type IV secretion system expressed by the cag PAI "injects" the inflammation-inducing agent, peptidoglycan, from their own cell walls into the epithelial cells.
 The injected peptidoglycan is recognized by the cytoplasmic pattern recognition receptor (immune sensor) Nod1, which then stimulates expression of cytokines that promote inflammation.

 The type-IV secretion apparatus also injects the cag PAI-encoded protein CagA into the stomach's epithelial cells, where it disrupts the cytoskeleton, adherence to adjacent cells, intracellular signaling, cell polarity, and other cellular activities.
 Once inside the cell, the CagA protein is phosphorylated on tyrosine residues by a host cell membrane-associated tyrosine kinase (TK).
-CagA then allosterically activates protein tyrosine phosphatase/protooncogene Shp2.
+CagA then allosterically activates Shp2, a protein tyrosine phosphatase and protooncogene.

 These proteins are directly toxic to cells lining the stomach and signal strongly to the immune system that an invasion is underway.
-As a result of the bacterial presence, neutrophils and macrophages set up residence in the tissue to fight the bacterial assault.
+As a result of the bacterial presence, neutrophils and macrophages establish residence in the tissue to fight the bacterial assault.
 Pathogenic strains of H. pylori have been shown to activate the epidermal growth factor receptor (EGFR), a membrane protein with a TK domain.
 Activation of the EGFR by H. pylori is associated with altered signal transduction and gene expression in host epithelial cells that may contribute to pathogenesis.
 A C-terminal region of the CagA protein (amino acids 873–1002) has also been suggested to be able to regulate host cell gene transcription, independent of protein tyrosine phosphorylation.
 A great deal of diversity exists between strains of H. pylori, and the strain that infects a person can predict the outcome.